-(1) GAAP Adjustment principally includes the noncash impact of GASB 49 Accounting and Financial Reporting for Pollution Remediation Obligations, GASB 53 Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, GASB 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+(1) GASB Adjustment principally includes the noncash impact of GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, GASB Statement No. 68, Accounting and Financial Reporting for Pensions--an amendment of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, GASB Statement No. 87, Leases, GASB Statement No. 94, Public-Private Parments/is and Availability Payment Arrangements.
+Schedule 5